-CEOs Ferdowsi and Houston are found onsite and are easily accessible for employees to speak with.
-They are genuinely concerned about the welfare of staff, making Dropbox one of the best companies to work for.
-Ferdowsi and Houston work according to the mentality ‘you’re smart, you can work it out’ – granting staff the responsibility and flexibility to work on what they are good at.
+CEO Drew Houston is found onsite and is easily accessible for employees to speak with.
+He is genuinely concerned about the welfare of staff, making Dropbox one of the best companies to work for.
+Houston works according to the mentality ‘you're smart, you can work it out’ – granting staff the responsibility and flexibility to work on what they are good at.

 Hootsuite likes to shout its company culture to anyone who will listen and works hard to ensure a great working environment for all.
 As one of the world's largest sharing platforms, it’s no wonder that its own social media channels include interesting employee posts like #hootsuitelife and viral content that sparks engagement from its followers.